brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 17 bht.md

 3. "To be with Christ is the chief hope of Paul's life."

 ### John Gill:
-1. "By the power of Christ, and by the ministry and means of the holy angels; and to which rapture will contribute, the agility which the bodies both of the raised and changed saints will have..."
+1. "shall be caught up; suddenly, in a moment, in the twinkling of an eye, and with force and power"
-2. "These will be the chariots, in which they will be carried up to him; and thus, as at our Lord's ascension a cloud received him, and in it he was carried up out of the sight of men, so at this time will all the saints ride up in the clouds of heaven."
+2. "these will be the chariots, in which they will be carried up to him"
-3. "The resurrection by the Mahometans is called 'a meeting of God', or a going to meet God: and so shall we ever be with the Lord; now the saints are with him at times, and have communion with him, but not always; but then they shall be ever with him..."
+3. "we shall ever be with the Lord"

 ### John Wesley:
 1. Together — In the same moment.